Previous Article

 Reputation management isn’t a “brand” project for prop firms anymore but an actual revenue system.
 In 2026, traders make decisions in public: review sites, Reddit threads, YouTube breakdowns, Discord screenshots, and affiliate roundups routinely outrank (and outperform) your paid ads and landing pages.
 If your reputation isn’t engineered with the same rigor as your challenge funnel, you’ll leak conversions no matter how strong your offers look.

 Most prop firms still market like the landing page is the “decision.”
 It isn’t.
-The decision happens across multiple surfaces—especially third-party surfaces you don’t control.
+The decision happens across multiple surfaces, and especially third-party surfaces you don’t control.

 The modern stack looks like this: